 - salt and pepper to season

 - extra virgin olive oil for cooking

 - Place cauliflower and chickpeas on a nonstick baking tray, drizzle with 3 tbsp olive oil, sumac, cumin, salt and pepper, toss.
-Bake for approximately 30-40 minutes or until browned at the edges.
+Bake at 180C (350F) for approximately 30-40 minutes or until browned at the edges.

 - Slice the halloumi thinly and pan fry in a tsp of olive oil.

 - Make the dressing by whisking together 3 tbsp olive oil, 2 tbsp balsamic vinegar and honey.